joe-dipilato/jcode/docs/startover/README.md

 -2
   5
+  6
-# Since -2 does not evaluate to True, 5 is not evaluated, and the original value of -2 is returned
+# Since -2 does not evaluate to True, 5 6 is not evaluated, and the original value of -2 is returned

+# Indented blocks can also be represented on a single line with '{' and '}' characters
+-2{5 6} # This is equivalent to the above
+# '{' is indentical to an indendation of all items in the following sequence. '}' is identical to a deindentation.

 indentres=
   1